OHDSI/TheBookOfOhdsi/ExtractTransformLoad.md

 **General Flow of an ETL**

 Since the CDM is a person-centric model it is always a good idea to start mapping the PERSON table first.
-Every clinical event table (CONDITION_OCCURRENCE, DRUG_EXPOSURE, PROCEDURE_OCCURRENCE, etc.) refers back to the PERSON table by way of the person_id so working out the logic for the PERSON table first makes it easier later on.
+Every clinical event table (CONDITION_OCCURRENCE, DRUG_EXPOSURE, PROCEDURE_OCCURRENCE, etc.) refers back to the PERSON table by way of the PERSON_ID so working out the logic for the PERSON table first makes it easier later on.
 After the PERSON table a good rule of thumb is to convert the OBSERVATION_PERIOD table next.
 Each person in a CDM database should have at least one OBSERVATION_PERIOD and, generally, most events for a person fall within this timeframe.
 Once the PERSON and OBSERVATION_PERIOD tables are done the dimensional tables like PROVIDER, CARE_SITE, and LOCATION are typically next.
 The final table logic that should be worked out prior to the clincal tables is VISIT_OCCURRENCE.
 Often this is the most complicated logic in the entire ETL and it is some of the most crucial since most events that occur during the course of a person's patient journey will happen during visits.
 Once those tables are finished it is your choice which CDM tables to map and in which order.

 <div class="figure">
 <img src="images/ExtractTransformLoad/flowOfEtl.png" alt="General flow of an ETL and which tables to map first." width="100%" />
 <p class="caption">(\#fig:etlFlow)General flow of an ETL and which tables to map first.</p>
 </div>

 It is often the case that, during CDM conversion, you will need to make provisions for intermediate tables.
-This could be for assigning the correct visit_occurrence_ids to events, or for mapping source codes to standard concepts (doing this step on the fly is often very slow).
+This could be for assigning the correct VISIT_OCCURRENCE_IDs to events, or for mapping source codes to standard concepts (doing this step on the fly is often very slow).
 This is 100% allowed and encouraged.
 What is discouraged is the persistence and reliance on these tables once the conversion is complete.

 #### Mapping Example: Person table